Classic DOS Games

 I've tried to keep the legal stuff to a minimum, but a certain amount is necessary on any site for the author's protection.
 Some of it is just to make me feel good.

 You may download any game and use any resource on this site at your discretion.
 Links to my site from other websites are allowed and encouraged, although I would appreciate being informed so that I can get a warm fuzzy feeling from it.
 All text on this site is copyrighted.
-You may quote any review or any other content on this site on any medium, provided that it is unaltered, and provided that Classic DOS Games is credited as the source and a link or URL to this site is included.
+You may quote any review or any other content on this site on any medium, provided that it is unaltered, and provided that RGB Classic Games is credited as the source and a link or URL to this site is included.
 In the case of commercial publication, including newspapers, magazines, trade publications, television, radio and movies, you must inform me that my site has been quoted or referenced in your publication or production.
 This is likewise encouraged.
 I reserve the right to request a copy of the relevant publication, and to include the article on my website at any time if I ever feel like it, unless we agree otherwise prior to publication.
 If quoting or referencing my site for educational purposes, such as in an essay or thesis, I would appreciate it if you would inform me, again, for the warm fuzzies.
 Please do not link directly to any download on this site without my permission, as this uses my bandwidth for the benefit of someone else.
 Known as leeching, this is an unfriendly web practice.

 Legal protections